-Habitat for Humanity Greater Boston improves the lives of hardworking local families through access to affordable homeownership.
-This unique and empowering model brings together groups of dedicated volunteers and lower income families to build affordable and environmentally sustainable homes while strengthening local communities.
+Habitat for Humanity Greater Boston (Habitat Greater Boston) improves the lives of hardworking families through access to affordable homeownership.
+Our unique and empowering model brings together groups of dedicated volunteers and lower-income families to build affordable and environmentally sustainable homes while strengthening local communities.

 Our Partner Families:

 Habitat Greater Boston’s homeownership program offers a critical pathway to stability and financial well-being for lower income families with children, and ultimately leads to improved health, education, safety, and wealth outcomes.
 Our partner families are selected for the program based on their income, level of need and ability to invest 300 hours of sweat equity.
 Partner families are required to have household incomes within 50-80% of the area median income in Greater Boston, adjusted for family size.
 Future homeowners are typically employed in steady, lower wage jobs in the social service, healthcare, and hospitality industries.